nasa/mmt/docs/stage-for-production-env-vars.md

 three deployed environments — **SIT**, **UAT**, and **PROD** — where SIT is a test bed and UAT → PROD is the real promotion path.

-## The one invariant

-The flow is a one-directional "push upward" chain.
-The single rule that must hold:

-> **The sender's `STAGING_TARGET_API_KEY` must be byte-for-byte equal to the
-> receiver's `STAGING_API_KEY`.**

-That shared secret is the only credential in front of the machine-to-machine `PUT /staged/{conceptType}` route — it is verified by the `stagingApiKeyAuthorizer` API Gateway authorizer.

 ## The variables

 | Variable | Role | Bamboo plan variable | Required? |